olehyev138/diverst-devv/docs/devops/environment-initialization.md

 Fill out the properties in `<env-name>.tfvars` & `main.tf` with the values from the previous steps

 In `<env-name>.tfvars`, fill in the variables.
 In `main.tf`, fill in the name of the state bucket from the last step.
 Set the dynamo lock table name & fill in the path of the ssh key created in the last step.
+Make sure you use the public file, ie `testing.pub`.

-Ensure the `region` variable in `<env>.tfvars` is set correctly & matches what is set in `AWS_DEFAULT_REGION`  or defined in `~/.aws/config` under `default`.
+Ensure the `region` variable in `<env>.tfvars` is set correctly & matches what is set in `AWS_DEFAULT_REGION` & the secure note.

 #### E) Run Terraform